-Alcohol depresses the central nervous system causing many short term effects like slurred speech, blurred vision, weakened muscles, decreased reaction time and impaired memory.
-When alcohol is consumed excessively it can cause cell damage in the central nervous system creating a condition known as neuropathy.
+Alcohol affects the central nervous system, causing many short-term effects like slurred speech, blurred vision, weakened muscles, decreased reaction time and impaired memory.
+When alcohol is consumed excessively, it can cause cell damage in the central nervous system, creating a condition known as neuropathy.
 Neuropathy causes alternating feelings of weakness, burning, pain and numbness in the feet and hands.

 References and a special thanks to the following sites: